 Annual Report: CLI will provide the county with an annual report prior to February 1st of the year following treatment.
-The report will include all monitoring data and observations pertaining to the treatments that were conducted in the previous year, including recommendations for increasing efficacy for future years.
+The report will include all monitoring data and observations pertaining to the treatments that were conducted in 2020, including recommendations for increasing efficacy for future years.